Last updated on

 There is no need to research an extensive topic prior to talking about it and try to stick to it.
 This isn’t school, and you aren’t giving a dissertation on the subject.

-Later in the conversation, you might end up on your territory, and you’ll be able to teach them.
+Later in the conversation, you might end up talking about something you’re knowledgeable about.

-9. Be on the lookout for the hidden core of the subject
+11. Be on the lookout for the deeper layers of a conversation